joaomelo/auth-mech/README.md

 ### The Callback Can Be Old News

-But if you are building reactive UIs with something like Vue, React, Angular or Svelte, you probably don't need the callback any more.
+But if you are building reactive UIs with something like Vue, React, Angular or Svelte, you probably don't need the callback anymore.

-I will use Vue to exemplify this, because is where i am most comfortable.
+I will use Vue to exemplify this because it is where I am most comfortable.
 But, this can be achieved even with vanilla js.

-Let's start by creating our vue app:
+Let's start by creating our Vue app:

     // index.js
     import Vue from 'vue';